cardano-foundation/CIPs/CIP-0118/README-implicit.md

 The mempool must switch to operating on zones instead of singleton transactions.
 It must also support adding _part of a zone_ to a block in the case of phase-2 validation failure.
-That is, if a phase-2 invalid transaction is encountered during zone validation, subsequent transactions are not validated, and only the transactions validated up to and including this first phase-2 failing one are included in the zone.
+That is, if a phase-2 invalid transaction is encountered during zone validation, subsequent transactions are not validated, and only that phase-2 failing transaction, together with its required transactions, are included in the zone.
 This partial zone is then included in the block.

 ### Network Requirements and Changes